terryekoe/terryekoe/README.md

 ## 💡 What I’m Learning

-- 📊 Enhancing my machine learning knowledge with TensorFlow and Scikit-learn.
+- 📊 Rust programming for system application development.
-- 🛠️ Exploring big data tools like Hadoop and Spark.
+- 🛠️ Data science and GIS.
+- 📸 Video editing: From ideas to life changing videos.